bjackman/bjackman.github.io/content/posts/yx-problem.md

 > looking for `sudo setenforce 0`.

 Anyway, I'm not saying the XY problem isn't real.
 But it isn't the only problem out there.
 Communication is hard, there aren't many shortcuts.
-So be patient!
+If you make assumptions and jump to conclusions people will get frustrated, this goes both ways in every interaction.

+So, just be patient!
+Give people the time to explain themselves, ask for clarity.
+Don't just link https://xyproblem.info with no context.
+Don't just link a Stack Overflow question that you think is related to "what they're really asking".
+Just... be nice, yeah?